 This website is run by Kersey Parish Council with some content provided by other community organisations.
-The website template is provided by Suffolk.cloud who have published their own accessibility statement. https://www.suffolk.cloud/home/accessibility-statement
+The website template is provided by Suffolk.cloud who have published their own accessibility statement regarding technical elements of the website. https://www.suffolk.cloud/home/accessibility-statement

 We want as many people as possible to be able to use this website.
 For example, that means you should be able to: